TheWover/donut/docs/api.md

 <pre style='color:#000000;background:#ffffff;'><span style='color:#800000; font-weight:bold; '>void</span> <span style='color:#400000; '>Sleep</span><span style='color:#808030; '>(</span><span style='color:#603000; '>DWORD</span> dwMilliseconds<span style='color:#808030; '>)</span><span style='color:#800080; '>;</span>
 </pre>

-<p>The function pointer for this would be written to loader/winapi.h as:</p>
+<p>The function pointer for this would be declared in loader/winapi.h as:</p>

 <pre style='color:#000000;background:#ffffff;'><span style='color:#800000; font-weight:bold; '>typedef</span> <span style='color:#800000; font-weight:bold; '>void</span> <span style='color:#808030; '>(</span><span style='color:#603000; '>WINAPI</span> <span style='color:#808030; '>*</span>Sleep_t<span style='color:#808030; '>)</span><span style='color:#808030; '>(</span><span style='color:#603000; '>DWORD</span> dwMilliseconds<span style='color:#808030; '>)</span><span style='color:#800080; '>;</span>
 </pre>

 <h3>2.
 Update the API string array and function pointer array</h3>

 <p>At the moment, Donut resolves API using a 64-bit hash, which is calculated by the generator before being stored in the shellcode itself.
 In donut.c is a variable called <var>api_imports</var>, declared as an array of <code>API_IMPORT</code> structures.
 Each entry contains a case-sensitive API string and corresponding DLL string in lowercase.
-The <code>Sleep</code> API is exported by kernel32.dll, so if we want the loader to use Sleep, the <code>api_imports</code> must have the following added to it.</p>
+The <code>Sleep</code> API is exported by kernel32.dll, so if we want the loader to use Sleep, the <code>api_imports</code> must have the following added to it.
+This array is terminated by an empty entry.</p>

 <pre style='color:#000000;background:#ffffff;'>  <span style='color:#800080; '>{</span>KERNEL32_DLL<span style='color:#808030; '>,</span> <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Sleep</span><span style='color:#800000; '>"</span><span style='color:#800080; '>}</span><span style='color:#808030; '>,</span>
 </pre>

-<p>Of course, KERNEL32_DLL is a symbolic constant for "kernel32.dll".</p>
+<p>Of course, KERNEL32_DLL used here is a symbolic constant for "kernel32.dll".</p>

-<p>The <code>DONUT_INSTANCE</code> structure is defined in include/donut.h.
-One of the fields called <code>api</code> is defined as a union to hold three members. <var>hash</var> of type <code>uint64_t</code> to hold a 64-bit hash of API string. <var>addr</var> of type <code>void*</code> to hold the address of an API in memory and finally a structure holding all the function pointers.
-These function pointers are placed in the same order as the API string stored in <var>api_imports</var>.
-Currently, the <var>api</var> member can hold up to 64 function pointers or hashes, but can be extended if required.</p>
+<p>The <code>DONUT_INSTANCE</code> structure is defined in include/donut.h and one of the fields called <code>api</code> is defined as a union to hold three members. <var>hash</var> is an array of <code>uint64_t</code> integers to hold a 64-bit hash of each API string. <var>addr</var> is an array of <code>void*</code> pointers to hold the address of an API in memory and finally a structure holding all the function pointers.
+These pointers are placed in the same order as the API strings stored in <var>api_imports</var>.
+Currently, the <var>api</var> member can hold up to 64 function pointers or hashes, but this can be increased if required.</p>

-<p>Where you place the entry is entirely up to you, but it <em>must</em> be in the same order as where the function pointer is placed in the <code>DONUT_INSTANCE</code> structure.</p>
+<p>Where you place the API string in <var>api_imports</var> is entirely up to you, but it <em>must</em> be in the same order as where the function pointer is placed in the <code>DONUT_INSTANCE</code> structure.</p>

 <h3>3.
 Update DLL names</h3>